armory/docs/content/en/borealis/borealis-get-started.md

 For information about the requirements for using the Borealis CLI, see [Requirements]({{< ref "borealis-requirements.md" >}}).

-### Prepare your deployment target

- If you have not already done so, install both the RNA and Argo Rollouts.
-You can do that using the following Helm chart:

-{{< include "aurora-borealis/agent-argo-install.md" >}}

 ## Register for Armory Cloud services

 To authenticate your CLI to Armory's hosted cloud services, you need to register for Armory's hosted cloud services.